 The Pupil Premium is additional funding to help schools close the attainment gap between children from low-income and other disadvantaged families and their peers.
 If a child has been eligible for free school meals (FSM) at any point over the past 6 years or has been continuously looked after for at least 6 months (LAC) the school receives an amount per head within their budget.
-For the academic year of 2018-19, this remains at £1320 per pupil.
-A provision is also made for children who have a parent in the armed services (£300).
-Looked after children, as defined in the Children Act 1989, attract £2,300; whilst children who have ceased to be looked after by the Local Authority also attract £2,300.
+For the academic year of 2020-2021, this remains at £1345 per pupil.
+A provision is also made for children who have a parent in the armed services (£310).
+Looked after children, as defined in the Children Act 1989, attract £2,345; whilst children who have ceased to be looked after by the Local Authority also attract £2,345.
+Nursery children who are eligible for the Early Years Premium attract £302.